History of Charles Leclerc in Timeline

 Charles Leclerc

 Charles Leclerc is a Monégasque Formula One racing driver currently competing for Ferrari.
-He achieved second place in the Formula One World Drivers' Championship in 2022.
-Over his eight seasons in Formula One, Leclerc has secured eight Grand Prix victories, establishing himself as a prominent figure in the sport.
+He achieved runner-up in the Formula One World Drivers' Championship in 2022.
+Throughout his eight seasons in Formula One, Leclerc has secured eight Grand Prix victories, establishing himself as a prominent figure in the sport.

-In 2024, Leclerc won the Monaco Grand Prix—his home race—for the first time in his career, having started on pole position.
-He became the first Monégasque driver to win the event since Louis Chiron in 1931, and the first in the Formula One World Championship.
+In 2024, Charles Leclerc won the Monaco Grand Prix, becoming the first Monégasque driver to win the event since Louis Chiron in 1931, and the first in the Formula One World Championship.

-Charles Leclerc starred in Claude Lelouch's Le Grand Rendez-vous (2020)—a remake of the 1976 French short film C'était un rendez-vous
+In 2020, Charles Leclerc starred in Claude Lelouch's Le Grand Rendez-vous, a remake of the 1976 French short film C'était un rendez-vous.

-In 2020, Ferrari finished sixth in the World Constructors' Championship which was their lowest since 1980.
+In 2020, Ferrari finished sixth in the World Constructors' Championship, their lowest since 1980.

 Others born on this day/year

-In 2005, Charles Leclerc began his competitive karting career, winning the regional PACA championship in the Mini class with 15 wins from 18 races.
+In 2005, Charles Leclerc began his competitive kart racing career, winning the regional PACA championship in the Mini class with 15 wins from 18 races.

-In 2006, Charles Leclerc successfully defended his regional PACA championship in the Mini class.
+In 2006, Charles Leclerc successfully defended his PACA championship in the Mini class.

 In 2007, Charles Leclerc advanced to the Minime class, winning the Trophée Claude Secq and finishing runner-up at the PACA championship.